mahmoud/sedimental/entries/simple_statistics_for_systems.md

 much of statistics is dedicated to modeling and inferring future outcomes.
-They may go hand-in-hand, but knowing that "descriptive" statistics and "inferential" statistics are the correct terms drastically narrows down future research.
+They may go hand-in-hand, but knowing that "descriptive" statistics and "inferential" statistics are the correct terms drastically speeds up future research.
+Lesson #1 is that it pays to learn the right statistics terminology.

-Collecting measurements is all about balance.
+Measurement is all about balance.
 Too little data and you might as well have not bothered, in the best case.
 Worst case, you make an uninformed decision that takes your service down with it.
-Then again, too much data can also result in downtime, and even if you keep an eye on memory consumption, you need to consider the resources required to through excess data.
+Then again, too much data can take down a service.
+Plus, even if you keep an eye on memory consumption, you need to consider the resources required to through excess data.
 "Big data" looms large, but it is not a necessary step toward understanding big systems.
 We want dense, balanced data.

 So what tools does the engineer have for balanced collection?
 When it comes to metadata, there is never a shortage of volume, dimensions, or